tbenavi1/Kraken-SBT/README.md

 Note: This will take a very long time and it is not necessary for the typical end user.
 This is only necessary for the developer.

 ## Running for the first time
-Kraken-SBT can run on the full dataset (~5400 nodes), or on a subset of the nodes.
+Kraken-SBT can run on the full dataset (~4500 taxonids), or on a subset of the taxonids.
 To run on the full dataset the first command should be "0".
-To run on a subset, the first command should be the number of nodes desired.
+To run on a subset, the first command should be the number of taxonids desired.
 For instance:
 ```bash
 python Kraken-SBT 0
 ```